berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ***
 Be against the clock
 Be under time pressure to ge something done
-I'm really orking against the clock to submit my essay on time.
+I'm really working against the clock to submit my essay on time.
 ---

 ***